BG3-Community-Library-Team/bg3-community/Tutorials/Visual/Weight-Painting-Armor.md

 Now let's get started!
 ## Finding similar vanilla armor
-The first step is to find armor in the game files that is roughly similar to your custom armor, so that we can steal the weights from it and make it easier on ourselves.
+The first step is to find armor or clothing in the game files that is roughly similar to your custom armor, so that we can steal the weights from it.

+The closest in shape to your custom armor the vanilla asset is, the better the weights will be.

+For
 All armors and clothes in the game have the affix "ARM" and "CLT" respectively in their asset name.
 Next,

 ## Bringing the vanilla assets into Blender